Non-Albino Et Al

 “Fuck you guys,” Frank slurred.
 “I hate both of you.”

 “Dammit, I wish we had some latex gloves,” I said.
 But who, aside from nurses, caregivers, and OCD hypochondriacs, has latex gloves in their homes at the ready?
-It was then that all of the ass play education Rachel had been receiving from Unstable Mabel really came in handy.
+It was then that all the ass play education Rachel had been receiving from Unstable Mabel really came in handy.
 After just a few beats of trying to think of what to do, Rachel blurted out, as she raised her index finger in a gesture of epiphanic realization, “Wait!
 I have latex gloves!
 For anal!”
 And with that, she scampered down to her room, then re-emerged into the bathroom with a full box of blue medical grade latex gloves which she had recently purchased for the specific purpose of having Mabel wear whilst inserting her digits into Rachel’s anus as part of their new ass-centric sexual repertoire.
 Who would have thought that in a time of semi-crisis, an accessory purchased specifically for avoiding getting shit on one’s hands during digital anal penetration would prove so useful?
-The truth is that I had actually never thought of using latex gloves during ass play, or any sexual play for that matter, but after having lived at the 50 Shades house for a while, I learned that more experienced ass play aficionados always wear gloves lest they get fecal matter embedded under their fingernails.
+The truth was that I had never thought of using latex gloves during ass play, or any sexual play for that matter, but after having lived at the 50 Shades house for a while, I learned that more experienced ass play aficionados always wear gloves lest they get fecal matter embedded under their fingernails.
 Made sense.

 After donning the gloves and inspecting and cleaning Frank’s head wound, which turned out not to be serious, just bloody, Rachel and I were able to successfully heave Frank out of the bathtub, leaving behind a trail of blood and vomit that was slowly oozing down the tiled wall.
 “Frank can clean that shit up,” I said.
 “I am so done with this.”